dvlden/rollup-lib-config/README.md

 # Rollup Config

 Config is fully transparent.
-You don't need to touch it, unless you want to implement some new plugins or change module format.
+You don't need to touch it, unless you want to implement some additional plugins or change output formats.

-It is currently set to UMD pattern, but if you'd like to change format, that is something you can definitely do.
+It is currently configured to output `ES` and `CJS` with type definitions.
 For the purpose of module building it is as minimal as possible.

-Also, it resolves the module name automatically.
+Tests are handled by the Jest testing framework.

 ## Getting started